-- A. Describe the proposed project.
-Which project type(s) are proposed?
-How will the proposal build capacity to implement one or more priority-nature based solutions or crosscutting priorities in the NWL Climate Smart Strategy or Pathways to 30 x 30 strategy?
-How does the proposal relate to the program goals identified above.
-Describe how the project supports the Natural and Working Lands Climate Smart Strategy and/or the Pathways to 30 x 30 strategy. - B. Describe how the proposed project contributes to climate change adaptation and resilience within the applicant's jurisdiction.
-If greenhouse gas emissions are likely to be reduced, sequestered, or avoided by the project, how will such reductions, sequestration, or avoidances be quantified? - C. How will the project's outcomes be implemented and made durable?
-Over what period will outcomes remain effective? - D. Explain how the project will serve severely disadvantaged communities or socially disadvantaged communities (e.g., through provision of workforce education and training, contractor, and job opportunities for residents of disadvantaged communities).
+A. Applicability to program goals.
+Describe the proposed activities (s).
+How will the proposal build capacity and increase technical ability of land managers to implement one or more priority-nature based solutions or cross-cutting priorities in the NWL Climate Smart Strategy or Pathways to 30 x 30 strategy?
+How does the proposal help develop a pipeline of climate smart landscape management projects?
+Describe how the project(s) supports the Natural and Working Lands Climate Smart Strategy and/or the Pathways to 30 x 30 strategy.
+Please identify the primary nature-based solution(s) that your proposed activities will target.

+- B. Partnership and collaboration.
+Identify any stakeholders or partners expected to participate in the project.
+How will these stakeholders or collaborators be engaged?
+What is their expected involvement in the project?
+How will the project expand and increase diversity of statewide partners to accomplish NWLCSS and Pathways to 30x30 goals? - C. Explain how the project will serve severely disadvantaged communities or socially disadvantaged communities (e.g., through provision of workforce education and training, contractor, and job opportunities for residents of disadvantaged communities).
 Describe the community or communities served and provide documentation supporting how the project serves that community or communities.
-Documentation supporting how the project serves the community may include letters or emails of support from local community-based organizations and/or residents supporting the proposed project, public comments from meetings attended by local residents and/or community groups supporting the proposed project, or other documentation that demonstrates the proposed project addresses a community need.
+Documentation supporting how the project serves the community may include letters or emails of support from local community-based organizations and/or residents supporting the proposed project, public comments from meetings attended by local residents and/or community groups supporting the proposed project, or other documentation that demonstrates the proposed project addresses a community need. - D. Durability.
+How will the project's outcomes be implemented and made durable?
+Over what period will outcomes remain effective?